augusto/MintRules/README.md

 ## TODO

-* Handle exceptions triggered from rules in a nicer way rather than wrap them in a RuntimeException
 * Ensure error messages are super clear
 * Validate return type of @Condition, @Action and @Priority methods as rules are registered
 * Separate the mess of reflection (especially the logic to find methods) to another class.